Digital transformation in insurance is happening in many ways and affecting everything from the underwriting process to customer retention.

 Now, insurers can use machine learning to extract and analyze data automatically, greatly reducing error-prone manual work.
 With more data comes more personalized insurance plans that specifically cater to the needs of individual customers.
 Not only is this a major benefit for insurance buyers, but it also helps insurers perform better risk assessments before they design a customer’s plan.

 Machine learning reduces effort on the customer side as well.
-Insurance companies can leverage machine learning to design automated services, like customer service chatbots or mobile apps for filing claims.
+Insurance industry can leverage machine learning to design automated services, like customer service chatbots or mobile apps for filing claims.

 Digital Transformation: Machine Learning in Action